Pixel-Wisp/F4CC/README.md

 ### Source Code

 The source code of this project is © 2023 kmrkle.tv community licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-### Binary Distribution

-The binary distribution of this project (which is available at [f4cc.kmrkle.tv](https://f4cc.kmrkle.tv)) is licensed under the [Creative Commons Attribution-NoDerivatives 4.0 International Public License](http://creativecommons.org/licenses/by-nd/4.0/).

 ## Credits